Tourist visa to Thailand

 Multiple entry visa to Thailand

-The so-called Multiple entry tourist visa is also obtained within 3 working days but for a fee 5 000 thb.
-It is valid for an unlimited number of entries for a period of 6 months from the date of issue of the visa.
+The so-called Multiple entry tourist visa is also obtained within 3 working days, but for a fee 5 000 thb.
+It is valid for an unlimited number of entries for a period of 6 months after the visa is issued.
 A single stay may not exceed 60 days, but the total number of days of stay is not limited.

 Visa run